passthefist/python_workspace/Readme.md

 Refer to [this cheatsheet](docs/Commands-Cheatsheet.md) for common commands to navigate a terminal environment and an explanation of them.

-Start with opening `1_hello_world.py` in your code editor, then move through the rest in order.
-You can run a program with the `python` command by typing the name of the file you want to run after the command.
-For example, to run the `1_hello_world.py` program you'd use the command `python 1_hello_world.py`, which tells Python to read the contents of the `1_hello_world.py` file and run it as a Python program.
-You can run the other files in the same way, like `python 2_hello_world.py`

-Think of these examples as little puzzles, and try to have fun understanding what they are doing, changing any of the code if you feel like it's helpful.
+Start with opening the tunning the `python guess_the_number.py` in your Python workspace container.
+This program is a simple game where the player tries to guess a secret number.
+There is a consistent strategy that will always allow you to find the number, see if you can find that strategy as you play the game.
+This will be the program you'll be trying to understand.
+Open the `guess_the_number.py` program in your editor and take a look.
+It might be intimidating but by going through the examples you'll be able to read the code and know how the game works.

+The other examples are made to build on each other, starting with `1_hello_world.py`.
+Open the file in your editor and run it in the terminal that you've attached to your Python workspace with `python 1_hello_world.py`.
+This example shows one of the most basic programs.
+Each of the other examples are meant to build on each other, so after each one try going back to the game program and see what new parts you can start to understand.
+Don't expect to be able to understand the whole program, just little parts at a time.
+Eventually, start trying understand how the parts work together and how the program works as a whole.

+Remember to think of this as a puzzle to solve, and that getting stuck is part of the process.
+It's a lot to learn all at once, so work on one bit at a time and keep track of questions, where you're getting stuck, and any notes in general.

 ### Starting an Interactive Python Session ###

+An interactive Python session allows you to try out bits of Python at a time.
+You can write lines of code one at a time and see what they do interactively instead of running a whole file.

-You can also start an interactive Python session with just the `python` command and no file after it.
-It will open a console that lets you try out some Python code line by line instead of running a given program file.
+You can start an interactive Python session with just the `python` command and no file after it.
+It will open a special console that lets you try out some Python code line by line.
 Initially, it should look like this:

 ```
 Python 3.8.3 (default, Jun  9 2020, 17:39:39)